 Information Requested

-- Proposed agreement structure (e.g., long-term lease, conveyance).
+- Proposed Structure: Type of agreement (e.g., long-term lease).